 This graphic looks pretty complicated.
 The mainstream theory is that heart disease is caused by LDL getting into the lining of the arteries.
 This causes a cascade of events that can result in a heart attack or stroke.
 LDL is likely responding to inflammation or damage to the artery wall.
 Hence, you could say that whatever causes inflammation in the artery wall causes heart disease - not LDL.
 Some good videos below.

 David Diamond is a neuroscientist who upon finding out that he was at risk for heart disease decided to look into the science.
 It turns out that LDL (the supposedly bad cholesterol) is not so bad and that statins do not help much and in fact statins likely cause more harm than good.

-Malcolm Kendrick has written some good books which include "Doctoring Data: How to sort out medical advice from medical nonsense" and "A Statin Nation - Damaging Millions in a Brave New Post-Health World.
+Malcolm Kendrick has written some good books which include "Doctoring Data: How to sort out medical advice from medical nonsense" and "A Statin Nation - Damaging Millions in a Brave New Post-Health World".
 This video points out some inconsistencies in the fat and cholesterol cause heart disease theory.

 Ivor researches health related issues full time with the help of many collaborators.
 It is not only carbs that are the problem.
-Ivor is scary good.
-I guess it is true that God invented alcohol so that the Irish would not take over the world.

 Ivor Cummin's interviews Malcolm in this video.
 In my opinion, Malcolm's theory of heart disease is the best there is.
 It is multifactorial and LDL cholesterol is not the cause.
 Things that cause endothelial damage cause heart disease if the rate of damage is greater than the rate at which the body can repair this damage via various inflammatory pathways.